 - Noisy rooms could become difficult, and following a conversation in that new, bustling brewpub down the street could become quite the challenge.
 As a result, you may participate in fewer conversations (or you’ll miss vital information when you do).

 - Even loud ambient noise–a refrigerator or an air conditioner–could easily obscure voices you might otherwise have been able to hear.

 All of these signs could easily be interpreted as simple “selective hearing.”
 And that makes this early sign of hearing loss all too easy to dismiss.

-If you’ve noticed that your partner or friend or relative has suddenly developed what seems to be selective hearing (or you’ve been accused of this behavior yourself), it might be a good idea to schedule an appointment with a hearing specialist.
+Suppose you’ve noticed that your partner or friend, or relative has suddenly developed what seems to be selective hearing (or you’ve been accused of this behavior yourself).
+In that case, it might be a good idea to schedule an appointment with a hearing specialist.